 - If your online payment is successful and you do not receive your license within 10-15 business days, please contact the office.

-- Hairstylist personal renewal- is available online now or you can also mail in or bring in renewal to the office.
+- Hairstylist personal renewal- is available online now

 - PAST YOUR RENEWAL DATE?
 DELINQUENT fees will not be waived, you have 60 days prior to your renewal date to renew.
 If your license is in an "INACTIVE" status over 2 years, you will have to call the office for procedures to reactivate.